ansellum/sshell/REPORT.md

 ### Parse User Input

 At the beginning of its execution, `sshell` will capture user input and build a
 *StringStack* data structure which will be used for the directory stack.
-This
-data structure is a single object containing stack properties and two
-functions which help interact with the stack (`push()` and `pop()`).
-The user
+The
-input is immedietely parsed using two phases, one for delimiters
+user input is immedietely parsed using two phases, the first for delimiters
-(`parseDelimiter()`) and one for a **single command** (`parseCommand()`).
+(`parseDelimiter()`) and second for a **single command** (`parseCommand()`).

    The first phase parses delimiters for I/O redirection and piping, returning
    if a parsing error is detected.
 This is done returning unique negative values
    which indicate the type of parsing error.
 If this phase detects a `>` or `<`
    character in the command line, it will note the file's existence using global
    variables.
 If this phase detects a `|` character, it will recursively call
-`parseDelimiter()`, passing the string that was beyond the pipe character, until
-there are no more pipe characters detected.
-This creates multiple layers of
+   `parseDelimiter()`, passing the string that was beyond the pipe character, until there are no more pipe characters detected.
+This creates multiple
-`parseDelimiter()`, each with a single command that passes to `parseCommand()'.
+   layers of `parseDelimiter()`, each with a single command that passes to
+   `parseCommand()'.

    The second phase of the parse takes the command string passed by
    `parseDelimiter()` and parses it into a *commandObj* data structure.
-This data
-structure contains string fields for the program name and arguments, as well as
-a field for the number of arguments (this is useful for execution).
-Parsing is
+Parsing
-accomplished using `strsep()` to separate the command string and a while loop to
+   is accomplished using `strsep()` to separate the command string and a while
-iteratively stores each argument in the data structure.
+   loop to iteratively stores each argument in the data structure.

 ### Error Management